brimdata/zed/cmd/zar/README.md

 ## initializing the archive

 Try "zar ls" now and you can see the zar directories.
-This is where zar puts lots of interesting data associated with each ingested log chunk.
+This is where zar puts lots of interesting data associated with each chunk file of the ingested logs.
 ```
 zar ls
 ```